 Contractor: Wiley Hicks Jr. Inc. of Amarillo

 Description: The building faces west and is an eight story white colored concrete and glass structure.
+The building is located on landscaped grounds in the center of the city on the east side of the old courthouse.
 The building has curved corners and vertical windows.
 The windowless center section projects westwards and rises above the roof line.
 The roof line is flat.
 The building houses the District Court and is located on the east side of the old courthouse.
 The building is named as the County Courts Building.
 The building houses the Seventh Court of Appeals.

 N – Moore County